Diabetic Eye Disorder

-Fortunately, an ophthalmologist can view these vessels directly and painlessly within the eye and can predict the health of the other organs.
+Fortunately, your ophthalmologist at Metwest Eye Centre can view these vessels directly and painlessly within the eye and can predict the health of the other organs.
 Once diabetes is diagnosed it is important for the eyes to be examined regularly for diabetic retinopathy.
 This is useful not only in preventing blindness, but also to help your doctors keep your general health at its best.

 When to have your eyes examined?

 At first diagnosis – this is important to determine your baseline health, as you may not know how long your sugars have been high.

 Children with diabetes are usually examined at 10 years old, or 5 years after diagnosis (which ever is later).

 Pregnant women should be seen in the first trimester.

 If all is well, we will need to see you every 12 to 18 months.

 If there are changes occurring within the eye or if there is a deterioration of your general health, we may need to see you more often.

 Most often there will be no symptoms that you would notice despite the diabetic changes slowly occurring at the back of your eye.